Olga Talamante

-Olga Talamante (born 1950) is a Chicana political activist and the past executive director of the California-based Chicana/Latina Foundation.
+Olga Talamante (born 1950) is a Chicana political activist and the former executive director of the California-based Chicana/Latina Foundation.

 Early life

 Talamante was born in Mexicali, Baja California, Mexico, to Eduardo and Refugio Talamante.
 Her father was Mexican and her mother was a Mexican-American woman from Lompoc, California.
 At the age of eleven, she and her family moved to Gilroy, California, an agricultural community.

 She learned English and excelled in her studies, being elected president of her sophomore class and vice president of her senior class at Gilroy High School.
 She became a naturalized U.S. citizen, and attended the University of California, Santa Cruz, graduating with a degree in Latin American studies.

 Activism

 There she became active in the anti-Vietnam War peace movement and the Chicano Movement.
 While doing a field study in Chiapas, Mexico, she came into contact with many Argentines who told her of recent leftist political successes in their country.
 After graduating, Talamante decided to go to Argentina, and arrived shortly after the election of the Peronist Justicialist Party candidate for president Héctor José Cámpora.
 She arrived in Azul, Buenos Aires Province, and began working for Juventud Peronista, a poverty-relief agency, in one of the city's poorest sectors.

 After the death of Juan Perón, who had resumed control of the government of Argentina after Cámpora's resignation, the Peronist party split into left- and right-wing factions, with the conservatives supporting the government of Isabel Perón, which banned political assembly.